pivotal/docs-tap/scc/default-supply-chains.md

 ## Out of the Box Supply Chain with Testing and Scanning (source-test-scan-to-url)

-The Out of the Box Supply Chain with Testing and Scanning (source-test-scan-to-url) builds on the ability of the Out of the Box
+The Out of the Box Supply Chain with Testing and Scanning (source-test-scan-to-url) includes the abilities of the Out of the Box
-Supply Chain with Testing (source-test-to-url) and adds the ability to perform source and image scanning using Grype.
+Supply Chain with Testing (source-test-to-url), and adds source and image scanning using Grype.

+Supply Chain with Testing and Scanning (source-test-scan-to-url) includes the following abilities:
 - Watch a git repository
 - Run tests using Tekton
 - Scan the code for known vulnerabilities